doubtfire-lms/doubtfire-api/CONTRIBUTING.md

 Ideally, any changes that are merged into `master` have been **code-reviewed** before they were merged into `develop`. **You should always code review before merging back into `develop`**.
 You can do this by performing a Pull Request, where the reviewer can see the changes you want to merge in to `develop`.

-## Getting Started with the workflow
+## Getting started with the Forking Workflow

 ### Forking and Cloning the repository